ezy-8/Python-Projects/README.md

-My name is Ethan and what you see above are my personal Projects to practice and hone my Python Skills!
-Over the next year, not only will I be practicing my skills, but also continually refining my projects as I go!
+My name is Ethan and what you see above are my personal projects to hone my Python skills!
+Not only will I show my development, but also will continually refine and update my projects as I go!
+Happy Coding to all :)